flightstats/hub/docs/pages/mydoc/hub_channels_insert.md

 ## insert individual payloads {#individual}

 To insert data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported).
-The `Content-Encoding` header is optional:
+The `Content-Encoding` header is optional.

+The Hub has a [configurable maximum for item size](hub_install_locally.md), the default is 40 MB.

 ```
 POST http://hub/channel/stumptown